Day 6 – Sailing Up The Baja Coast Toward Home Day One

 We decided tonight was a great night to go to the room and crash.
 We did so!

-Out the window we could see a Princess Ship heading for San Pedro.
+We saw a Princess Ship heading for San Pedro out the window.
 She is supposed to dock on Thursday evening.

-A fellow cruse ship began to pass us late in the day!
+A fellow cruise ship began to pass us late in the day!

 The last thing I remember is the news showing how things have changed.